 And it depends on the actual content.
 I’ve seen on Pete Johns, who we have had on the channel from Studio Live Today, he takes his YouTube video content, and he will put it on the podcast because it makes sense for him.

 I think if you are going to put your podcast content onto YouTube, you need to consider that, is it visual or not?
 How are you going to make it visual enough to hold people’s attention?
 What are you going to do to, you know, so that people can stay engaged?

 And what’s the actual content?
 Do you feel that people are searching for that content in YouTube, that if they saw the video, they would, they would watch it and watch, you know, a good portion of it.

-So those are probably questions to think about if you are going to put it up.
+Those are probably questions to think about if you are going to put it up.
 It really depends on the content.
-So I don’t think there’s one right way or the other.
+I don’t think there’s one right way or the other.
 It really depends on, you know, what content it is.

 Whether, you know, you put from YouTube to podcasts or podcasts or YouTube, it really, really depends.
 Charlie says, “I’m a frustrated radio host, podcasting will make my dreams come true”.
 You know, Charlie, I feel that, you know, we’re in this age where podcasting gives us freedoms to put out our content to say what we want, whereas with radio, you’re probably, you know, strained a little bit by what you can and can’t say.

 I wouldn’t be surprised if podcasting does make all of your dreams come true.
 Now, what, how about, you know, what did I decide in terms of YouTube or podcasting?
 I’ve decided that I will have both.